wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 ---
-title: The functions that aren't pure
+title: The Functions That Aren't Pure
-description: Explore pure functions concept from the functional programming paradigm.
+description: "Learn about the functional programming paradigm, pure functions vs impure functions, obvious and sneaky side effects of impure functions.. "
 author: igor-wojda
 published: true
 published_at: 2021-06-18T07:37:41.506Z